 (Read more about supplements in our post “Tips on Becoming an Armed and Informed Consumer of Dietary Supplements”.)

 Other important concerns include risk of hyperlipidemia (the diet can raise ‘bad’ cholesterol while diminishing ‘good’ cholesterol levels).
 Often, there is little attention given to the types or quality of fats consumed while on low carbohydrate diets, which can exacerbate hyperlipidemia.

 In children or adolescents who are actively growing, ketogenic diets have been shown to stunt growth, which is thought to be due to the fact that the diet can result in a reduction of growth factors and hormones.

 Kidney stones, acidosis, loss of bone density, sluggish bowels/constipation (even with adequate fluids and fiber intake), reflux (due to high fat content) and nausea are other relatively common risks with a ketogenic diet.

 In closing, there are safer and more sustainable strategies for increasing energy levels and stabilizing blood sugar.
-Not waiting too long to eat (eating every 3-4 hours), maintaining a diverse diet, comprised largely of whole foods with few, recognizable ingredients is a wonderful (and sustainable) place to start.
+Not waiting too long to eat (eating every 3-4 hours), maintaining a diverse (primarily plant based) diet, comprised largely of whole foods with few, recognizable ingredients is a wonderful (and sustainable) place to start.
 However, if you are planning on adopting a ketogenic diet, please make sure you do so under the care of a registered dietitian and physician.